Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Reattaching the head to the spine and throat produced a delicate and even quite balletic  weaving of nerves and muscle fibres.
 Nofl was duly impressed: the surgeon was extremely skilled.

-In all, the procedure took five minutes, and the patient---now definitely alive, with a strong pulse and breathing independently---was settled reverently on a gurney.
+In all, the procedure took five minutes, and the patient - now definitely alive, with a strong pulse and breathing independently - was settled reverently on a gurney.
 If Nofl read the prognosis correctly, she would wake in two hours.

 He returned to the control room, where the surgeon was sipping a measure of water.